Strumenta/tylasu-tutorial/README.md

 );
 ```

-With this information, the transformer will take care of walking all the tree and converting all the nodes.
+With this information, the transformer will take care of walking over the entire tree and converting all the nodes.
 We just need to invoke it in the `parseTreeToAST` method of the parser:

 ```typescript